pratyaksh1610/WallpaperX/README.md

 * Category - Choose wallpaper as per the category.
 * Search - Search your favourite wallpaper using the search tab.
 * Color tone -  View wallpapers as per the colour tone.
+* Delete - Delete from favourites on a single click.

 ## 🚀 Technology Used